Myzerfist/Aim-Booster-Python-Aimbot/README.md

 # Aim-Booster-Python-Aimbot
-uses open cv and pyautogui to detect the target and moves mouse over and clicks on it
+This script uses open cv, pyautogui, win32, numpy, pillow and keyboard to make a aimbooster aimbot script

+# Install Requirements
+Open cmd and do pip install -r requirements.txt

+# Run script
+Right Click press edit with IDLE and press F5 then to quit press q